DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2023-02-10-duplicate-accounts.md

 ### Scenario 3
-User enters a Name and Dob that matches a TSA
+User enters a Name and Dob that matches a DIA

 - Selects to create an account
 - Enters their email address (Does not match existing account)